vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Bhadrapada dark half when the moon is in Bharani naksatra and is

-equal to Gayasraddha 533 Mahābhāşya, of Patañjali 16n, 221, 58,
+equal to Gayasraddha 533 Mahābhāṣya, of Patañjali 16n, 221, 58,

 295n, 400n, 408, 449n, 619, 621nd 687, 706, 709, 711, 746, 756, 7